It's true - especially in recruiting. Doing a few key things day-in and day-out is a surefire way to find success in this field.

+Have you ever heard the phrase "success is a habit?"
+It's true - especially in recruiting.
+Doing a few key things day-in and day-out is a surefire way to find success in this field.
 Below are three habits that foster success over time.
 By putting these principles into action, you can make better placements, win over hiring managers, and earn the trust of candidates.

 Habit #1: Actively Listening to Hiring Managers and Candidates

-When we’re actively listening to someone, we’re seeking to understand what they’re truly saying.
+When we’re actively listening to someone, we’re seeking to truly understand what truly saying.
 We seek to understand their motivations, their problems, their challenges, etc. It’s about asking insightful questions and thinking beyond assumptions.

 One simple tip for active listening is asking, “why?” more often.
 Ask hiring managers why they want certain requirements, why a prior employee was so successful in the role, and so forth.
 For candidates, work to uncover why they like their current job, why they enjoy a certain line of work, and so on.
+The best recruiters are always working on being a better listener and asking better questions.

 Habit #2: Treating Everyone, Everywhere with Respect